Canadian police: 10 dead, 15 injured from stabbings

 The alert first issued by Melfort, Saskatchewan RCMP about 7 a.m. was extended hours later to cover Manitoba and Alberta, as the two suspects remained at large.

-Damien Sanderson was described as five feet seven inches tall and 155 pounds, and Myles Sanderson as six-foot-one and 200 pounds.
+Damien Sanderson, 31, was described as five feet seven inches tall and 155 pounds, and Myles Sanderson, 30, as six-foot-one and 200 pounds.
 Both have black hair and brown eyes and may be driving a black Nissan Rogue.

 The Saskatchewan Health Authority said multiple patients were being treated at several sites.